oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 - Override any of the api, workers, pods, services, mgmt, or database subnet security lists per VCN (*oke_vcn\*_api_subnet_security_list*, *oke_vcn\*_workers_subnet_security_list*, *oke_vcn\*_pods_subnet_security_list*, *oke_vcn\*_services_subnet_security_list*, *oke_vcn\*_mgmt_subnet_security_list*, *oke_vcn\*_db_subnet_security_list*) to align with workload-specific port matrices or allow all ingress/egress traffic in the VCNs, delegating the fine-grained controls to a firewall.
 - Force every intra-VCN flow through the DRG for centralized inspection by enabling *oke_vcn\*_enable_intra_vcn_drg_route*, which is useful when a Hub firewall must see even subnet-to-subnet traffic.
 - Relax governance by toggling *oke_vcn\*_cis_checks_enabled*, if a deviation from CIS networking guardrails is absolutely required.
-This is common when VCN security rules are open and control is enforced by a firewall. **Use this with extreme caution, ensuring your custom network security rules (in NSGs and security lists) do not expose sensitive ports to Internet**.
+This is common when VCN security rules are open and control is enforced by a firewall. **Note that this override only becomes effective when either *oci_nfw_ip_ocid* or *hub_vcn_east_west_entry_point_ocid* are provided, i.e., when traffic is directed to a firewall.
+Use it with extreme caution, ensuring your custom network security rules (in NSGs and security lists) do not expose sensitive ports to Internet**.

 The following *net_override.tf* pattern replaces the API, workers, pods, services, management, and database subnet security lists for *OKE-VCN-1*, and routes intra-VCN traffic through the DRG: